BatchDebug/ogl-license/README.md

 You are solely responsible for ensuring your use of the Software complies with all applicable laws and ethical standards.
 The creators and contributors bear no liability for misuse.

 13.2 **Compliance with Community Standards**:
-Users are encouraged to follow the ethical standards and practices upheld by the broader ethical hacking community.
+Users are encouraged to follow responsible standards and practices upheld by the broader open-source community.